mattgaidica/7zBackup/README.md

 This is a simple script that creates a "snapshot" backup of all the contents of the folder it is placed in.
-It creates a new folder named `backup` and excludes this folder from the archiving process.
-This is useful when implemented with Box Sync and the My Box Files folder, making full backups with online syncing of an entire directory just one click away.
+It creates a new folder named `backup` and excludes this folder from future snapshots.
+This is useful when implemented with Box Sync and the My Box Files folder, making full backups with online syncing of an entire folder just one click away.

 **Quick Use**